flux-framework/flux-operator/README.md

 ## Organization

-The basic idea is that we have two controllers:

- - Flux: is a user facing controller (meaning we have a CR, a simple yaml the user can provide an image and entrypoint)
- - FluxSetup: is more an internal or admin controller, meaning no CR, but there is a CRD (custom resource definition).
+The basic idea is that we present the idea of a **MiniCluster** that is a custom resource definition (CRD) that defines a job container (that must have flux) that (when submit) will create a set of config maps, secrets (e.g., tls), and the final Batch job that has the pod containers running with flux.
+Since this is a batchv1.Job, it will have states that we can track.

 And you can find the following:

- - [Flux Controllers](controllers/flux) are under `controllers/flux` for each of `Flux` and `FluxSetup`
+ - [Flux Controllers](controllers/flux) are under `controllers/flux` for the `MiniCluster`
- - [API Spec](api/v1alpha1/) are under `api/v1alpha1/` also for each of `Flux` and `FluxSetup`
+ - [API Spec](api/v1alpha1/) are under `api/v1alpha1/` also for `MiniCluster`
+ - [Packages](pkg) include supporting packages for job conditions (state), if we eventually want that.
- - [TODO.md](TODO.md) is a set of TODOs @vsoch took notes on as she developed.
+ - [TODO.md](TODO.md) is a set of things to be worked on, if you'd like to contribute!
+ - [Documentation](docs) is currently a place to document design, and eventually can be more user-facing docs.

 ## Quick Start